slava-kudzinau/cc-guide/docs/01-fundamentals-core-concepts/05-daily-workflows.md

 ---
-title: "Section 3b: Day-in-the-Life - Real Developer Workflows"
+title: "Section 5: Day-in-the-Life - Real Developer Workflows"
 parent: "Part 1: Fundamentals & Core Concepts"
 nav_order: 5
 ---

-# Section 3b: Day-in-the-Life - Real Developer Workflows
+# Section 5: Day-in-the-Life - Real Developer Workflows

-This guide shows you **exactly** how to use Claude Code throughout your workday, from morning stand-up to end-of-day cleanup.
+This guide shows you **exactly** how to use Claude Code throughout your workday.
 Every scenario is real, practical, and copy-paste ready.

 ---